JavaOpenCommerce/commerce/README.md

 We are creating fully operational, versatile, complex backend for e-commerce store of any kind.

-This is an experimental playground for lerning, testing & implementing veriety of architectural & clean code ideas such as:
+This is an experimental playground for lerning, testing & implementing variety of architectural & clean code ideas such as:

 - DDD Domain Driven Design
 - Simple CQRS